protocol/nft-website/docs/tutorial/avax-nft.md

 ```

-You can come up with your own contract's name, token's name, and token's ticker.
-I'm naming mine `Filet` here.
+You can come up with your own contract name, token name, and token symbol instead of "Filet".

 Now compile the contract `Filet.sol` using this hardhat command: